The Skin of Our Teeth: Act III

-The final act takes place in the ruins of the Antrobuses' former home.
+Act III takes place in the ruins of the Antrobuses' former home.
 A devastating war has occurred; Maggie and Gladys have survived by hiding in a cellar.
-When they come out of the cellar we see that Gladys has a baby.
-Sabina joins them, "dressed as a Napoleonic camp-follower".
+When they come out of the cellar, Gladys is seen to have a baby.
+Sabina joins them and is "dressed as a Napoleonic camp-follower."
 George has been away at the front lines leading an army.
 Henry also fought, on the opposite side, and returns as a general.
 The family members discuss the ability of the human race to rebuild and continue after continually destroying itself.
 The question is raised: "Is there any accomplishment or attribute of the human race of enough value that its civilization should be rebuilt?"

-The stage manager interrupts the play-within-the-play to explain that several members of their company can't perform their parts, possibly due to food poisoning (as the actress playing Sabina saw blue mold on the lemon meringue pie at dinner).
+The stage manager interrupts the play-within-the-play to explain that several members of their company cannot perform their parts, possibly from food poisoning (as the actress playing Sabina saw blue mold on the lemon meringue pie at dinner).
 The stage manager drafts a janitor, a dresser, and other non-actors to fill their parts, which involve quoting philosophers such as Plato and Aristotle to mark the passing of time within the play.

 The alternate history action ends where it began, with Sabina dusting the living room and worrying about George's arrival from the office.
-Her final act is to address the audience and turn over the responsibility of continuing the action, or life, to them.
+Her final acts are to address the audience and to turn over the responsibility of continuing the action, or life, to them.